High-grade gliomas are tumors that form in the brain or spinal cord. They tend to grow rapidly and are often hard to treat.

-High-grade gliomas (HGG) are aggressive tumors of the brain and/or spinal cord that grow rapidly and can spread into nearby brain tissue.
-In children, they are most often seen between the ages of 5 years and 15 years.
+High-grade gliomas (HGG) are aggressive tumors of the brain and spinal cord that grow rapidly and can spread into nearby brain tissue.
+In children, they are most often seen between the ages of 5 and 15.

 HGG is very difficult to treat.
 Standard treatment includes surgery, radiation therapy, and chemotherapy.
 Families may want to consider clinical trials that test new treatments.

-The average 5-year survival rate for high-grade glioma varies by the molecular subtype and generally ranges from <10% to 20%.
-Early palliative care is helpful to ease symptoms and support a better quality of life.
+The prognosis for high-grade glioma depends on the type and location.
+In general, the average 5-year survival rate ranges from less than 10% to 20%.
+Early palliative care is important to manage symptoms and support a better quality of life.

 The symptoms of high-grade glioma depend on: